Increased metallicity of Carbon nanotubes because of incorporation of extended Stone-Wales' defects: an ab-initio real space approach: Results and Discussions

-In Figs.\ref{gdos} the LDOS for pristine nanotube of (a) (6,0) zigzag type , (b) (3,3) armchair types and (c) (6,6) armchair types are shown.
+In Fig.\ref{gdos} the LDOS for pristine nanotube of (c) (6,0) zigzag type, (d) (3,3) armchair types and (e) (6,6) armchair types are shown.
 There are some geometric distinctions between the infinite flat sheet and the nanotube.
-Both geometries have no open edges, though, in the tube, this is achieved by periodicity along one edge and shifting other edge to infinity; while for the sheet all edges are shifted to infinity.
+Both geometries have no open edges, though, in the tube, this is achieved by periodicity along one edge and shifting another edge to infinity; while for the sheet, all edges are shifted to infinity.
 In spite of these similarities, the LDOS are quite different as seen in Fig.\ref{gdos}.
 As we compare Fig.\ref{gdos}(b) with Fig.\ref{gdos}(d) and (e), we find LDOS of graphene sheet has more differences with LDOS of (3,3) armchair nanotube as compared to the (6,6) type.
-This is expected as nanotubes with higher chirality has surface with less curvature, so, has less dis-similarities with infinite sheet.
+This is expected as nanotubes with higher chirality has surface with less curvature, so, has fewer dissimilarities with the infinite sheet.

 We can understand this from the recursion coefficients.
 In pristine graphene $\alpha_n$ are independent of $n$ and consequently all odd moments of Green's function are zero.
 This leads to LDOS symmetric about the origin.
-However to interpret Fig \ref{gdos}(d) and (e) correctly, we compare Fig \ref{ab}(a) with (b) and (c) ; and note that in the latter $\alpha_n$ oscillates with $n$ while in the former it is a constant.
+However, to interpret Fig \ref{gdos}(d) and (e) correctly, we compare Fig \ref{ab}(a) with (b) and (c); and note that in the latter $\alpha_n$ oscillates with $n$ while in the former it is a constant.
 This leads to asymmetric structures in the LDOS for graphene with defects.
 When topological defects are introduced, the geometrical symmetry is broken, so, the diagonal term of TB-Hamiltonian plays a big role in determining the exact shape of the LDOS.
-We should like to emphasize this point, so that the general practice of shifting the origin to a $\epsilon=0$ is discouraged.
+We should like to emphasize this point so that the general practice of shifting the origin to a $\epsilon=0$ is discouraged.